 Conor Jackson played at the University of California from 2001 to 2003 and hit .308/.370/.455 as the main DH for the USA in the 2002 World University Championship.
 He was a first round pick of the Arizona Diamondbacks in the 2003 amateur draft.
 He was signed by scout Fred Costello and moved up quickly through their farm system from 2003 to 2005, hitting over .300 with some power at every stop.
 In 2005, in the Pacific Coast League, he hit .354/.457/.553 in 93 games.

-Jackson's father is an actor.
+Jackson's father, John M. Jackson, is an actor, best known for a recurring role on JAG and its spinoff series, NCIS.
 Conor has appeared in an episode of the television soap opera General Hospital, playing a physical therapist.